interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 Account identifier of an artificial vault maintained by the VaultRegistry to handle polkaBTC balances and DOT collateral of liquidated Vaults.
 That is, when a vault is liquidated, its balances are transferred to ``LiquidationVault`` and claims are later handled via the ``LiquidationVault``.

-.. note:: A Vault's token balances and DOT collateral are transferred to the ``LiquidationVault`` as a result of :ref:`reportVaultUndercollateralized` and :ref:`reportVaultTheft`.
+.. note:: A Vault's token balances and DOT collateral are transferred to the ``LiquidationVault`` as a result of automated liquidations and :ref:`reportVaultTheft`.

 .. *Substrate* ::